 Blackjack variants you should avoid

 Don’t hate the player, hate the game.

-Regrettably, illegitimate games claiming to be blackjack variations appear from time to time, particularly online.
+Regrettably, illegitimate games claiming to be blackjack variants appear from time to time, particularly online.

-Players are always advised to seek out licensed, regulated casinos to ensure that their gaming experience is thoroughly enjoyable and worry-free from start to finish.
+Players are always advised to seek out licensed, regulated casinos in Canada to ensure that their gaming experience is thoroughly enjoyable and worry-free from start to finish.

 Gaming licenses and customer reviews can provide players with the secure knowledge that their Blackjack game is above board and world-class!

 At the end of the day, it’s totally up to you to choose which blackjack variant suits you best.
 This guide will steer you in the right direction if you’re not sure where to start, or even if you’re looking for a change in your game.
 You can learn more about new variants that you’re not used to and how to deal with them.